jasonm/redstorm-talk/slides/slides.markdown

 * unbounded sequences of tuples
 * tuples are named list of values
 * dynamically typed, use any type by providing serializer
+* streams are how that the parts of your computation talk to one another, they are the message passing

 ---